boazsegev/plezi-website/docs/guides/hello_world.html.md

         <Attribute name="height" value="256" />
     </DataObject>
 </PageMap>-->
-# Hello World in three languages
+# Hello World for more then english

 If you read [the getting started guide](./basics), you know that a "Hello World" Plezi application only needs just a few lines of code... it can be written using the `irb` terminal like so: